 Proxy-Oriented Approach

 Despite their prominence, object-orientation and web services are not the only possible communication paradigms.
-Additional alternatives, distinguished according to the degree of coupling between the client and the server, are described in Annex D. API4KP takes a proxy-oriented approach, and generalizes the OpenAPI-based code generation framework, based on the architectural pattern shown in.
+Additional alternatives, distinguished according to the degree of coupling between the client and the server, are described in Annex D. API4KP takes a proxy-oriented approach, and generalizes the OpenAPI-based code generation framework, based on the architectural pattern shown in Figure 3.